waspmuc/dischwascher-frontend/README.md

 another on the kitchen tray.
 At around 4 o'clock in the afternoon you will lose every interest in a nice cappucino when this mess welcomes you.

-As a first attempt our team assistances printed signs with "running" and "not running" which was a good idea, but the status was hardly in sync to the real status, since you had to flip them manually.
+As a first attempt our team assistances printed signs with "running" and "not running" which was a good idea though, but the status was hardly in sync to the real status, since you had to flip them manually.

 The idea was pretty clear how to solve this issue: "We need to meassure the energy consumption and then we can decide,